Pierre-Sassoulas/centralized-pre-commit-conf/README.md

 # Centralized `pre-commit` configuration

-This repository permit to easily install and update pre-commit hooks and to centralize the configuration files of your tools.
+Makes it possible to easily install and update pre-commit hooks, and to centralize the configuration files of your tools.

 To be able to validate and automatically fix commits we're using